annotation/text-fabric/tf/docs/about/datasharing.md

 You pass the checkout values as follows:

-* for the TF-app:
+* For the TF-app:
   **after the app name**:
   `bhsa:clone`, `oldbabylonian:local`, `quran`.
-  If you leave it out, it defaults to the empty string: latest release or commit.
+  If you leave it out, it defaults to the empty string: local copy or latest release or commit.
-* for the main data and standard data modules of the app:
+* For the main data and standard data modules of the app:
   **in the `checkout` parameter**:
   `checkout='clone'`, `checkout='local'`, `checkout=''`.
   If you omit `checkout` out, it defaults to the empty string: latest release or commit.
+  If you need a different checkout specifier for the main data and the standard modules, you can pass the standard modules explicitly to the `mod=` parameter of the `use()` command and give them the specifiers you need.
-* for the data that you call up as a module:
+* For the data that you call up as a module:
   **after the module name**:
   `annotation/banks/sim/tf:clone`, `annotation/banks/sim/tf:local`,
   `annotation/banks/sim/tf`.